 Contact a Houston Estate Planning Attorney

 If you need assistance in crafting an estate plan, or if you just lost a loved one with or without a will, contact the Houston probate and estate planning attorneys at McCulloch & Miller, PLLC.
 We have decades of experience working with a diverse set of clients to meet their estate planning and elder law needs.
 This means we are able to answer any questions you may have and work with you to develop the right estate plan.
-To speak with one of our knowledgeable attorneys and to schedule a free, initial consultation, give us a call today at 713-333-8900.
+To speak with one of our knowledgeable attorneys and to schedule a consultation, give us a call today at 713-333-8900.